Drive profitability with auto insurance telematics the way you want it

 Scale and depth of telematics data from Arity

 From its inception in 2016, Arity aims to make transportation smarter, safer, and more useful for everyone.
 To achieve this goal, Arity has been collecting and analyzing driving behavior data from a variety of sources to create a deeper understanding of how people move.
 To date, Arity has achieved the following industry-leading distinctions:

-- Analyzed nearly 280 million telematics connections.
+- We have analyzed nearly 280 million telematics connections

 With industry-leading privacy practices by Arity, those who have opted in to share their driving data with us can rest assured knowing their information is being carefully protected with the same care as credit and other sensitive information.